Infineon/mtb-example-btsdk-audio-watch/README.md

   CYW920721M2EVK-01, CYW920721M2EVK-02, CYW9M2BASE-43012BT and CYW943012BTEVK-01
 - Build with "HFP\_AG\_INCLUDED=1" to enable AG. (disables Hands-free Unit simultaneously)
 - The Watch app can demonstrate how to use HFP AG as shown below.
-- Make a HFP Headset (headphone or earbuds) discoverable and pairable by its specific behavior.
+- Make an HFP Headset (headphone or earbuds) discoverable and pairable by its specific behavior.
 - In ClientControl, click on the "Start" button from the "BR/EDR Discovery" combo box to find the Headset device.
 - Select the peer device in the BR/EDR Discovery combo box.
 - Click the "Connect" button under the ClientControl AG tab.
 - Click the "Audio Connect" button.
-The AG will create a SCO connection to the Headset, wide-band speech is supported.
+The AG will create a SCO connection to the Headset, and wide-band speech is supported.
 - Click the "Audio Disconnect" button to remove the SCO connection.
-- Use Speaker Volume and Mic Volume Dropdown menu to set HF Speaker gain and HF Microphone gain respectively.
+- Use Speaker Volume and Mic Volume  drop-down menu to set HF Speaker gain and HF Microphone gain respectively.
-- Use Indicators (Service availability, call status, callsetup, callheld, singal strength, battery value and roaming) dropdown menu to simulate indicator changes.
+- Use the indicators (Service availability, call status, call setup, call held, signal strength, battery value, and roaming) drop-down menu to simulate indicator changes.
-- To simulate incoming/outgoing call, use indicators dropdown menu and RING/CCWA button.
+- To simulate incoming/outgoing calls, use the indicators  drop-down menu and RING/CCWA button.

 HFP Hands-free Unit: